xiaoxianyu-office/mm/skills/mechanics/disguise.md

 you can test cast both of these disguises with ``/mm test cast TestingDisguiseMechanic``

 This will disguise you as a sheep that is on fire and spinning.
-It will also set the disguises custom name to DizzyBoi and make it visible!
 ```yml
 TestingDisguiseMechanic:
   Skills: